meganjen8888/midterm2/README.md

 ## Can you describe all of these ADTs?

-### Queue
+- ### Queue
-FIFO / first in, first out
+ - FIFO / first in, first out
-Access to data = front and back
+ - Access to data = front and back
-Dequeue removes from front / enqueue adds to the back
+ - Dequeue removes from front / enqueue adds to the back

-### Stack
+- ### Stack
-LIFO / Last in, first out
+- LIFO / Last in, first out
-Access: only from top
+ - **Access**: only from top
-Method: push and pop
+ - **Method**: push and pop
-Removing: only from top
+ - **Removing**: only from top

-### Heap
+- ### Heap
-Insert or remove
+ - Insert or remove
-Enqueue or dequeue
+ - Enqueue or dequeue
-Insert at the end and dequeue from the end
+ - Insert at the end and dequeue from the end

-### Sorted list
+- ### Sorted list
-List of elements in sorted order (ascending order, each element greater than the previous) Random access
+ - List of elements in sorted order (ascending order, each element greater than the previous)
+ - Random access
-No insert/removal
+ - No insert/removal
-Insert = right spot
+ - Insert = right spot
-Removal = right spot
+ - Removal = right spot

-### Unsorted list
+- ### Unsorted list
-List of elements in unsorted order
+ - List of elements in unsorted order
-Insert at one end and remove either end
+ - Insert at one end and remove either end
-No rules for enqueue or dequeue or insert and remove No particular order
+ - No rules for enqueue or dequeue or insert and remove
+ - No particular order
-Access to all the elements
+ - Access to all the elements

-## The above ADTs can be implemented with:
+- ## The above ADTs can be implemented with:
-Array
+ - Array
-Linked list
+ - Linked list
-BST
+ - BST

-Unsorted list might be an array or a linked list
+**Unsorted list** might be an array or a linked list

 Stack could be implemented as an array
 Access one side (top)